 the challenged legal act or transaction caused a discrimination of creditors (Gläubigerbenachteiligung).

 A transaction can be challenged for intent to discriminate (Benachteiligungsabsicht), squandering of assets (Vermögensverschleuderung), free-of-charge disposal (unentgeltliche Verfügung), preferential treatment of creditors (Begünstigung) and based on knowledge of illiquidity (Kenntnis der Zahlungsunfähigkeit).
+In the case of avoidance because of preferential treatment of creditors and based on knowledge of illiquidity, another prerequisite is that the debtor is materially insolvent (illiquid or over-indebted).
 The look-back period is different from provision to provision, ranging from a maximum of ten years for intent to discriminate, to 60 days prior to the commencement of insolvency proceedings for preferential treatment of creditors.

 Voidance claims need to be asserted by the insolvency administrator on behalf of the estate within a time period of one year from the opening of insolvency proceedings.
-Furthermore, the administrator may raise the defense of voidance in claims made against the insolvency estatewithout any time limit.
+Furthermore, the administrator may raise the defence of voidance in claims made against the insolvency estate without any time limit.

 Contractual provisions that grant the contracting partner of the debtor the right to terminate the contract remain in force.
 However, the Austrian Insolvency Act stipulates a six-month moratorium in case a contracting partner wants to terminate a contract with the debtor that is essential for business continuation.
 These contracts may only be terminated for good cause, whereby a deterioration of the economic situation of the debtor or default of payment of claims which were due before the opening of insolvency proceedings are not considered to constitute such good cause.

 In general, retention of title provisions also remain in force.
-Creditors who have been granted a retention of title have claims of separation to receive assets (for details see Section 2 above).
+Creditors who have been granted a retention of title have claims of separation to receive assets (for details see Question 2).